AdobeDocs/campaign-web.en/help/v8/content/edit-content.md

     ![](assets/email-edit-content-reply-to.png)

 1. Define the email **[!UICONTROL Subject line]**.
-Type your subject directly into the dedicated field, or open the Expression Editor to add personalization using various attributes and content blocks or offers.
-[Learn how to personalize content](../personalization/personalize.md)
+Type your subject directly into the dedicated field, or open the Expression Editor to add [personalization](../personalization/personalize.md) using various attributes and content blocks, or offers.

 1. If you want to attach a file to the email, click the **[!UICONTROL Add attachment]** button then select one or multiple file(s).